---

 ### LaTeX projects

-1. Find the main `.tex` file — prefer `main.tex`, otherwise the file containing `\documentclass`
+1. Find the main `.tex` file.
+Prefer `main.tex`, otherwise use the file containing `\documentclass`.

 ### PDFs